MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. In the Azure portal, open the **PowerShell** session in **Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

-1. From the Cloud Shell pane, run the following to test external name resolution of the **az104-04-vm0** DNS record set in the the newly created DNS zone (replace the placeholder `[Name server 1]` with the name of **Name server 1** you noted earlier in this task):
+1. From the Cloud Shell pane, run the following to test external name resolution of the **az104-04-vm0** DNS record set in the newly created DNS zone (replace the placeholder `[Name server 1]` with the name of **Name server 1** you noted earlier in this task):

    ```pwsh
    nslookup az104-04-vm0.contoso.org [Name server 1]